 Second-round picks and UDFAs who met starter criteria:

-The rest of this year’s restricted free agents won’t have their projected qualifying offers impacted by the starter criteria.
+Those players, and the rest of this year’s restricted free agents, won’t have their projected qualifying offers impacted by the starter criteria.